google-deepmind/dm_nevis/dm_nevis/benchmarker/README.md

 ## Streams

 The most important stream can be found at `streams/lscl_stream.py`.
-This stream contains the 100-dataset image classification stream used by the effort.
+This stream contains the 100+ dataset image classification stream reported in the paper.

 ## Learners